Dorukyum/Bond/README.md

 - `/suggest`: Make a suggestion

 ### 💻 Developer Utilities
-- `/gitlink`: Enable or disable linking code snippets
-- Fetch GitHub repository and gist URLs with line numbers
 - `/repository`: Set the default GitHub repository to use for pr and issue linking
-- Triggered with "##123" (123 being the issue / pr number)
+- [Triggered with "##123" (123 being the issue / pr number)]
+- `Fetch Code Snippet`: Fetch and display a code snippet from a GitHub permalink

 ### 😁 Emojis
 - `/emoji add`: Add a custom emoji to the server